jysonganan/SageMaker-inference/README.md

 # SageMaker-inference

-This repo contains custom code to make large models (such as SAM model of Meta AI) deployable for batch inference with Amazon SageMaker.
+This repo contains custom code to deploy large models (such as SAM model of Meta AI) from Huggingface for batch inference with Amazon SageMaker.